George Gurdjieff: Pupils

 Willem Nyland (1890–1975) was a Dutch-American chemist who first met Gurdjieff early in 1924 during the latter's first visit to the US.
 He was a charter member of the NY branch of Gurdjieff's Institute, participated in Orage's meetings between 1924 and 1931, and was a charter member of the Gurdjieff Foundation from 1953 and through its formative years.
 In the early 1960s he established an independent group in Warwick NY, where he began making reel-to-reel audio recordings of his meetings, which became archived in a private library of some 2600 90-minute audio tapes.
 Many of these tapes have also been transcribed and indexed, but remain unpublished.
 Gurdjieff Group Work with Wilhem (sic-Willem) Nyland (1983) by Irmis B. Popoff, sketches Nyland's group work.

 Jane Heap (1883–1964) was an American writer, editor, artist, and publisher.
 She met Gurdjieff during his 1924 visit to New York, and set up a Gurdjieff study group at her apartment in Greenwich Village.
 In 1925, she moved to Paris to study at Gurdjieff's Institute, and re-established her group in Paris until 1935 when Gurdjieff sent her to London to lead the group that C. S. Nott had established and which she continued to lead until her death.
 Jane Heap's Paris group became Gurdjieff's 'Rope' group after her departure, and contained several notable writers, including Margaret Anderson, Solita Solano, Kathryn Hulme, and others who proved helpful to Gurdjieff while he was editing his first two books.

 Kenneth Macfarlane Walker (1882–1966) was a prominent British surgeon and prolific author.
 He was a member of Ouspensky's London group for decades, and after the latter's death in 1947 visited Gurdjieff in Paris many times.
 As well as many accessible medical books for lay readers, he wrote some of the earliest informed accounts of Gurdjieff's ideas, Venture with Ideas (1951) and A Study of Gurdjieff's Teaching (1957).

 Henry John Sinclair, 2nd Baron Pentland (1907–1984), was a pupil of Ouspensky's during the 1930s and 1940s.
 He visited Gurdjieff regularly in Paris in 1949, then was appointed as President of the Gurdjieff Foundation of America by Jeanne de Salzmann when she founded that institution in New York in 1953.
 He established the Gurdjieff Foundation of California in the mid-1950s and remained President of the US Foundation branches until his death.
 Pentland also became President of Triangle Editions when it was established in 1974.

+Iovanna Lloyd Wright (1925–2015) studied under Gurdjieff in Paris in 1949.
+When Wright returned to the United States, she taught classes in Gurdjieff's movements to the Taliesin Fellowship, the school of architecture founded in 1932 by her father, Frank Lloyd Wright.